readium/readium-lcp-server/README.md

 - `return`: boolean; if `true`, an early return is possible.
 - `register`: boolean; if `true`, registering a device is possible.
 - `renew_page_url`: URL; if set, the renew feature is implemented as an HTML page.
-- `renew_manager_url`: URL; if set, the renew feature is managed by the license provider.
+- `renew_custom_url`: URL template; if set, the renew feature is managed by the license provider.
+This url template supports a `{license_id}` parameter.
+The final url will be inserted in the 'renew' link of every status document.

 Detailed explanations about the use of `renew_page_url` and `renew_manager_url` are found in a [specific section of the wiki](https://github.com/readium/readium-lcp-server/wiki/Integrating-the-LCP-server-into-a-distribution-platform#option-manage-renew-requests-using-your-own-rules).